Mitarai Digital Folio

 Act 4 93

-Apemantus’s dramatic peak falls in Act 1 with 125 lines — the act where the role carries the most weight on stage.
+Apemantus’s dramatic peak falls in Act 1 with 125 lines.

 Voice signature